wengshihao/machine-learning-algorithm-for-human-micro-expression-recognition/README.md

 ## 6. Model training
 The SVM classifier is trained by the Leave-One-Out cross validation method using the obtained features above.

-**This code is easy to implement, so it's not open source here** The final accuracy on CASMEII is about *50.8%*
+**This code is easy to implement, so it's not open source here**

+The final accuracy on CASME II dataset is about *50.8%*

 ## 7. The solution to the "Human-machine collaboration" dilemma